 8. Complete Analytics Optimization Suite

 Complete Analytics Optimization Suite was developed to enable you to host Google Analytics locally.
-With it, you can also anonymize the IP address of your visitors, set your placement of scripts (in the header or footer), and set an adjusted bounce rate.
+With it, you can also anonymize the IP address of your visitors such as 192.168.1.1, set your placement of scripts (in the header or footer), and set an adjusted bounce rate.

 The main idea is to locally host analytics so you can reduce the number of HTTP requests and speed up your site.